 The domestic season kicks off in late August/early September.

 California grown Galas are the first to hit the market to kick off the season.
 California while being tops in lots of types of tree fruit aren't nearly as big a player in the apple industry.
-You soon find the California Galas replaced by the Washington Galas.
-Washington in the number 1 apple producing state in the country.
+You may find a few California Galas but Washington is by far the number 1 producer of Gala apples and apples overall in the United States.

 If you live in an apple producing state and most states do produce apple for commercial sales, you will should find your local Galas in stores and farmer's market during this time.